bahramkhanlarov/Homegate.ch-scraping-and-data-analysis-with-Pandas/README.md

 This was the case for me when I wanted to study rental data in Geneva.
 So, I decided to develop my own web crawler to get the data for analysis (not any business purposes) from Immoscout24.ch.
 Below I explain this web crawler.
 You can find the corresponding Jupyter notebook <ins>[here](https://github.com/bkhan1820/Homegate.ch-scraping-and-data-analysis-with-Pandas/blob/Master/Homegate-Geneva%20scraping%20code.ipynb)</ins>.

-First step is to download the web html pages.
-For instance, for city of Geneva this is how you could do it:
+First step is to import necessary packages and as well as beautifulsoup and requests modules for scraping, this is how you could do it:

-We import necessary packages and using beautifulsoup and requests modules for scraping

 ```python
 from bs4 import BeautifulSoup